 - 3D Printed: if you have access to a 3D printer, you can make a 3D printed frame – details of the design that has been clinically reviewed are here.
 Additional versions are here.
 Note: learn how to donate your 3D printed visors to Seattle Makers so we can distribute them to the community and local health care professionals, here.

-- EVA foam: this version uses EVA foam to create space between the shield and your face – details here.
+- Neoprene: this version uses thick neoprene to create space between the shield and your face – details here.